calchiwo/WodiC/README.md

-# 🧮 WodiC — The Voice Calculator
+# 🧮 WodiC: The Voice Calculator

-**WodiC** is an **AI-powered voice calculator app** with **scientific tools** built entirely on my phone.
+**WodiC** is an **AI-powered voice calculator app** with **scientific tools**, built entirely on my phone.

-**Talk to your calculator — WodiC listens, solves, and replies instantly.**
+**Talk to your calculator.
+WodiC listens, solves, and replies instantly.**
-Built by [Caleb Wodi](https://x.com/calchiwo), WodiC is a modern, voice-powered calculator that understands you naturally.
+Built by [Caleb Wodi](https://x.com/calchiwo).
+WodiC is a modern, voice-powered calculator that understands you naturally.

-Just speak your math problem — WodiC listens, computes, and responds in real time, even **without internet access**.
+Just speak your math problem.
+WodiC listens, computes, and responds in real time, even **without internet access**.

 🌐 **Try it now:** [wodic.vercel.app](https://wodic.vercel.app)